dmayes403/timesheet_walkthrough/unit-05/service-injection.md

 ## Introduction

-When we finish the deparments component, we want it to look like the image below.
+When we finish the departments component, we want it to look like the image below.

 ![](img/departments_layout.png)